webaware/flexible-map/readme.txt

 * **scrollwheel**: enable zoom with mouse scroll wheel, from [true, false], e.g. *scrollwheel="true"*; default=false
 * **draggable**: enable dragging to pan, from [true, false], e.g. *draggable="true"*; default=true
 * **dblclickzoom**: enable double-clicking to zoom, from [true, false], e.g. *dblclickzoom="true"*; default=true
-* **directions**: show directions link in text bubble; by default, directions will be displayed underneath map, but you can specify the element ID for directions here
+* **directions**: show directions link in text bubble; by default, directions will be displayed underneath map, but you can specify the element ID for directions here, e.g. *directions="true", directions="my-dir-id"*; default=false
 * **region**: specify region to help localise address searches for street address map and directions, taken from the list of [ccTLD](http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains#Country_code_top-level_domains) (without the .), e.g. *region="au"*
 * **locale**: use a specific locale (language) for messages like the text of the Directions link, e.g. *locale="nl-BE"*